kubevela/kubevela.github.io/docs/end-user/rollout.md

 cloneset-server   5        5          5       batchReady    rolloutSucceed   5m10s
 ```

 Check the status of Workload.
-As cloneset-service Workload supports inplace upgrade, the most noticable difference beween it and webservice/worker is that the name of underlying Workload's name is exactly the component's name.
+As cloneset Workload supports in-place upgrade, the most noticeable difference between it and webservice/worker is that the name of underlying Workload's name is exactly the component's name.
 ```shell
 $ kubectl get cloneset -l app.oam.dev/component=cloneset-server
 NAME             DESIRED   UPDATED   UPDATED_READY   READY   TOTAL   AGE